It’s an incredible blessing to travel and work from anywhere you choose. I can say this from experience, as I’ve been living this dream for 10 years!

 Should you do an online search for ‘jobs that let you travel’, the first suggestion is often to become a flight attendant.

-I think it’s the perfect example of a bad travel job.
-It only sounds good on paper.
+I think it’s the perfect example of a travel job that only sounds good on paper.

 Once, on a longtail boat tour in Bangkok, everyone else in my group happened to be part of a KLM flight crew.
 I mentioned to a pilot how I’d really enjoyed the tour.
 “Eh, it’s alright, I guess,” he said.
 “Actually, this is the seventh time I’ve done it.”